Republican Club Candidate Forum

 Those wishing to learn more about local candidates running for office in the Aug.
-4 election have the chance to do so next week.
+4 election have the chance to do so this evening.

 The McDonald County Republican Club is hosting a candidate forum at 6 p.m. on Thursday, July 30, at the McDonald County High School Performing Arts Center.